 - Input from SWAMP users

-Our roadmap of future development includes support for the Mac OSX, iOS, and Windows platforms by the end of our grant in late 2017.
+Our roadmap of future development includes support for the Mac OSX, iOS, and Windows platforms.
 In addition to supporting new platforms, we expect to add more versions and architectures of each platform we support, for example, additional Linux versions.
 We will update the list of supported platforms according to each vendor’s software update program and schedule.